telus/tds-core/src/components/Input/Input.md

 <Input label="Transit number" sublabel="5 digits" type="number" />
 ```

-Use a `helper` to offer the user a detailed explanation of the input expected by a form field.
-Use the `Input.Helper`
+Use a `helper` to show additional context that will guide the user while completing the form field.
-component, which can contain any content.

 ```
 const creditCards = (